sheva/PeopleSimplePreferences/README.md

 ## Tests

-I use JUnit for unit tests and JBehave for application-level tests.
-Build & test:
+JUnit for unit tests and JBehave for application-level tests used.
+Run tests command:

     mvn clean test integration-test

-View the results of JBehave tests goto "target/jbehave/view/reports.html".
+To view the results of JBehave tests go to "target/jbehave/view/reports.html".

 ## Docs